Date of Degree

 Copyright 2012 Levi Paul Sowers

 Sowers, Levi Paul.
 "Humans and Mice with Prickle Mutations Show a Propensity for Epilepsy and Display Autism-Like Behaviors with Evidence for Hippocampal Synaptic Dysfunction."
-PhD diss., University of Iowa, 2012.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.